jjvanzon/JJs-Reference-Architecture/layers.md

 Another alternative is: no [repositories](patterns.md#repository). `C# interfaces` for everything.
 Not bothering with what's [data](#data-layer) or [business](#business-layer) or [repository](patterns.md#repository).

-It would still keep things [loosely coupled](practices-and-principles.md#loose-coupling) and [separation of concerns](practices-and-principles.md#separation-of-concerns) would also still be there.
+It would still keep things [loosely coupled](practices-and-principles.md#loose-coupling) and [separation of concerns](practices-and-principles.md#separation-of-concerns) would also stay intact.

 [back](.)